American Record Guide

 Founded in 1935; American Record Guide is America's oldest classical music review magazine.

 We cover only classical music.
-There are up to 500 reviews in every issue, written by a freelance staff of over 80 writers and music critics.
-Most issues have an "Overview", an extensive survey of recordings of one composer or one area of the repertoire, such as "Guitar Music".
+There are at least 300 reviews in every issue, written by a freelance staff of over 35 writers and music critics.
+Many issues have an “Overview”, an extensive survey of recordings of one composer or one area of the repertoire, such as “Guitar Music”.

 "Independence" is a guiding principle: in an industry dominated by advertising, ARG remains free of advertiser influence, which results in few ads and no puff pieces for record labels or artists.